ddjak/ddjak.github.io/about.md

 ### More Information

-Node is my favorite.
+Node.js is my favorite.
 I've built apps in React, WordPress, and many flavors of JavaScript.
+Machine learning is my long-term learning path.

+I run DraganDrop: a multimedia & marketing business supporting creative talent and helping businesses grow their brands.

 ### Contact me